CodeForPittsburgh/LibraryBookChallenge/resources/README.md

 Processing reading data for the Carnegie Library

-images in the resource folder
+images in the resources folder